-Students with a credit on their account after all tuition, fees and books have been paid will receive a refund of their credit balance by the end of the fourth week of the semester.
-Pell refunds are made to students beginning the fifth week of the semester and every 14th day thereafter.
-Should a Pell student withdraw from all classes before the 60 percent time frame entitlement period, he or she will be required to pay back funds not earned.
+Students with a credit on their account after all tuition, fees and books have been paid will receive a refund of their credit balance by the 28th day of the term.
+The first disbursement of Pell Grant refunds are made to students no later than the 28th day of the term and every 14th day thereafter.
+Should a Pell Grant recipient withdraw from all classes before the 60 percent (60%) time frame entitlement period, he or she will be required to pay back funds\ not earned.